Érik Bédard: Los Angeles Dodgers

 On January 18, 2015, Bédard signed a minor league contract with the Los Angeles Dodgers.
 On March 23, the Dodgers announced that Bédard would miss four to six weeks after he strained his back during a spring training game, ending any chance he had to make the opening day roster.
 After spending the start of the season in extended spring training rehabilitating his injury Bédard was assigned to the Class-A Rancho Cucamonga Quakes on May 25.
 He made three starts for the Quakes with a 1–1 record and 5.02 ERA before announcing his retirement on June 11.

 International career

-Bédard pitched for Canada in the 2006 World Baseball Classic.
-He pitched once, allowing no runs, two walk, and two hits while striking out six batters in the team's first game, a win over South Africa.
+Bédard pitched for Canada “In that appearance, he allowed no runs but gave up two walks and two hits while striking out six batters in Canada’s first game, a win over South Africa.”.

 Bédard was inducted into the Canadian Baseball Hall of Fame in 2025.
 He did not attend his induction ceremony.

+“In that appearance, he allowed no runs but gave up two walks and two hits while striking out six batters in Canada’s first game, a win over South Africa.”